 I was up before the sun.
-The cold air, dark morning sky and dying trees that surrounded the area was reminiscent of the Blair Witch Project — a low budget scary movie produced in the 90’s that gave me nightmares but makes me laugh now.
-As I got deeper into the Bluffs the street lights on Hollister avenue disappeared.
+The cold air, dark morning sky, and dying trees that surrounded the area was reminiscent of the Blair Witch Project — a low budget scary movie produced in the 90’s that once gave me nightmares.
+As I got deeper into the Bluffs the street lights on Hollister Avenue disappeared.

-Soon I was deep into the hike with only a blemish from the moon lighting my path.
-I left my phone at my cousins.
-The more I’m without my phone the less of a prisoner I feel to it.
+Soon, I was deep into the hike with only a blemish from the moon lighting my path.
+I had left my cellphone at my cousin’s house.
+The more I’m without my phone, the less of a prisoner I feel I am to it.

 After about 15–20 minutes of blindly walking through unfamiliar grounds, I saw a path to the ocean.
-With the trees behind me, I walked towards the Pacific.
-Her morning roar was loud and the view….limitless.
+With the trees behind me, I walked towards the pacific ocean.
+Its morning roar was loud and the view, limitless.

-The morning sun was beginning to stretch and not a cloud in the sky.
+The morning sun was beginning to stretch with not a cloud in sight.
 The beach was below.
 I wasn’t ready to go down there just yet.
 Instead, I sat down on the edge of a nearby cliff.
-I was reminded by what Andy said to Red the day before he broke out of jail in the Shawshank Redemption.
+I was reminded by what Andy said to Red the day before he broke out of jail in the movie, Shawshank Redemption.

-Moments in nature usher me into her vortex thus eradicating the need to think about anything.
-After a few minutes I lost myself.
+Moments in nature usher me into her vortex, eradicating my need to think about anything.
+After a few minutes, I lost myself.
 No mind, no body — just the breath.
-It was a stark reminder that I’m part of something greater.
+It was a stark reminder that I am part of something greater.

-My nephew is in the second grade, the niece in kindergarten.
+My nephew is in the second grade, my niece, in kindergarten.

-The best lessons in presence are those by experience and my kin taught me without words
+The best lessons in presence are those by kin.

 My week was spent in play.
-Whether it was playing football and soccer with my nephew, building a dollhouse for my niece, giving her a horsy ride on my shoulders, showing them magic card tricks, playing video games, playing tag or hide and seek — I became a child again.
+Whether it was playing football and soccer with my nephew, building a dollhouse for my niece, giving her a horsy ride on my shoulders, showing them magic card tricks, playing video games, or playing tag — I became a child again.